kumarvv/ijc/README.md

 ijc
 ===

-Interactive Java Console which enables to quily run/verify java statements without the need of .java files, compiling using javac and running using java.
+Interactive Java Console which enables to quickly run/verify java statements without the need of .java files, compiling using javac and running using java.

 Installation